pascal-fb-martin/pidcc/README.md

 ## Commands

-The PiDcc program accepts the following commands on its standard input:
+The PiDCC program accepts the following commands on its standard input:

 ```
 pin GPIOA [GPIOB]